signalfx/signalfx-agent/docs/monitors/haproxy.md

 ## Overview

-This monitor scrapes [HAProxy](http://www.haproxy.org/) statistics from an HTTP endpoint or a UNIX socket.
+This monitor scrapes [HAProxy](http://www.haproxy.org/) statistics (i.e. metrics) from a configured stats HTTP endpoint or UNIX socket.
 It requires HAProxy 1.8+ and supports running HAProxy in multi-process mode where the HAProxy process each metric pertains to is indicated by the metric dimension `process_num`.

 <!--- SETUP --->
 ### HTTP Endpoint Config